FuncProgLinux/nyctibius/README.md

 PR's and Issues are ignored on the Read-Only mirror forges, thus, you are on your own if you install this channel from one of either Codeberg or Mocosoft GitHub.

+## News

+> [!IMPORTANT]
+> Starting from Dec 1.
+This channel will merge with the Guix MATE channel, and
+> package development will continue from here.
+This is to focus on a single
+> channel and be fast with updates on other tools.

 ## Usage